Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 O(degree), not an engine choice [F5] |

-as its in-memory GPU executor comes under memory pressure.
+GPU executor comes under memory pressure.
 Prefer cudf for that regime.

 [F4] Polars-GPU is GPU-or-error.
 It never silently falls back to CPU and reports the result as a GPU run (see Honesty below).